iolevel/wpdotnet-sdk/docs/overview.md

 # Overview

-[WpDotNet](https://wpdotnet.peachpie.io/) is the latest unmodified WordPress, running compiled purely on .NET, provided as a NuGet package & ready to be used as a part of an ASP NET Core application.
+[WpDotNet](https://wpdotnet.peachpie.io/) is the unmodified WordPress, running compiled purely on .NET, provided as a NuGet package & ready to be used as a part of an ASP NET Core application.
 WpDotNet comes with additional components and features, making it easy to be used from C# and a .NET development environment in general.

 The project does not require PHP to be installed, and is purely built on top of the .NET platform.

 ## Requirements

-- .NET Core SDK 3.0 or newer. ([dotnet.microsoft.com](https://dotnet.microsoft.com/download) or [visualstudio.microsoft.com](https://visualstudio.microsoft.com/vs/))
+- .NET CoreSDK 3.0, .NET SDK 5.0, or newer. ([dotnet.microsoft.com](https://dotnet.microsoft.com/download) or [visualstudio.microsoft.com](https://visualstudio.microsoft.com/vs/))
 - MySQL Server ([dev.mysql.com](https://dev.mysql.com/downloads/mysql/) or [docker](https://hub.docker.com/_/mysql))

 Make sure you have valid credentials to your MySQL server and you have created a database in it.
 The following quick start expects a database named `"wordpress"`.
 Database charset `"UTF-8"` is recommended.

 ## Quick Start

-> A demo wordpress application is available at [github.com/iolevel/peachpie-wordpress](https://github.com/iolevel/peachpie-wordpress).
+> Sources of a demo wordpress application is available at [github.com/iolevel/peachpie-wordpress](https://github.com/iolevel/peachpie-wordpress).

 Open or create an ASP NET Core application, version 3.0 or newer.

-Add a package reference to [`"Peachpied.WordPress.AspNetCore"`](https://www.nuget.org/packages/PeachPied.WordPress.AspNetCore/) (note it is a pre-release package):
+Add a package reference to [`"Peachpied.WordPress.AspNetCore"`](https://www.nuget.org/packages/PeachPied.WordPress.AspNetCore/) (note it is a **pre-release** package):

 ```shell
 dotnet add package PeachPied.WordPress.AspNetCore --version 5.7.8-preview8